j3k0/cordova-plugin-purchase-documentation/use-cases/subscription-ios.md

     The buy button should only be displayed when `product.canPurchase` is true.
 Otherwise, calling `store.order()` will generate an error.
 {% endhint %}

-We could make this a little nicer by changing the button labels to "Upgrade" or "Downgrade" when the other product is `owned`, I will let this as an exercise to the reader.
+We could make this a little nicer by changing the button labels to "Upgrade" or "Downgrade" when the other product is `owned`, I will leave this as an exercise to the reader.

 Now, let's build and test!

+### Extra step for Android

+If using the [Fovea validation service](https://billing.fovea.cc/), `expiryDate` and some other features of the API for an auto-renewing Android subscription will only be available if you complete the _"Connect With Google"_ step using the explainer [here](https://billing.fovea.cc/documentation/connect-with-google-publisher-api/).

 ### Testing